-We are a project of several organizations in New York City interested in investigating the intersection of civic use of public transportation and demographics such as gender, age and race.
+We are an ongoing project of several organizations in New York City interested in investigating the intersection of civic use of public transportation and demographics such as gender, age and race.
 We aim to collect this data—available in disparate data sets currently—to shine a light on ideas such as:

 - The availability of bicycling as alternative energy policy across gender, race and age